 Your Brinton Vision Ocular Analysis will provide the information needed to develop a customized, personalized plan to help you obtain visual freedom.

-During the procedure, no corneal tissue is removed.
-Each lens is inserted behind the iris and in front of the lens through a tiny self-sealing incision.
-Vision is significantly improved immediately after surgery, and upon awakening the next morning, our patients love to talk about their “ultra-high definition” vision.
-As an added bonus, Visian ICLs contain an ultraviolet blocker protect the eyes from harmful UV rays.
+During ICL surgery, the Visian ICL is placed behind the iris (the colored part of the eye) and in front of the natural lens through a tiny self-sealing incision.
+Vision can be significantly improved immediately after surgery.
+Our patients tell us about waking up the next day with sharp, clear vision.
+As an added bonus, Visian ICLs contain an ultraviolet blocker that protects eyes from harmful UV rays.

 Visian ICL patients typically experience little if any discomfort during or after the procedure.
 Most patients are able to resume regular activities, including returning to work, the day after surgery.

-Each Visian ICL is positioned behind the iris (the colored part of the eye.
-You will not be able to feel it or notice that it’s there.
+Patients tell us they do not feel the new lens or notice it’s there, and it’s not noticeable to others.
 Unless you share it with others (and we hope you do), only your surgeon will be aware that vision correction has taken place.

 Although the Visian ICL is intended to remain in place permanently, a qualified ophthalmologist can remove or update the lens to meet changes in your vision needs or health circumstances.